-"A pianist of great pace”(Christian Wasselin, Web Theatre, April 2016)
+"A pianist of great appearance"(Christian Wasselin, Web Theatre, April 2016)

-The André Boisseaux Prize allows you to record his first solo album "American Touches” released 2018 devoted to the Americans Gershwin and Bernstein, and including his transcriptions of orchestral works under the very well-received label Sigh by criticism.
+In 2018 he released his first solo album "American Touches" dedicated to the Americans Gershwin and Bernstein, and including his transcriptions of orchestral works under the label Soupir very well received by the critics.

 In 2021, his second solo CD is released by NoMadMusic "Metamorphosis" around Glass, Pépin and Ravel which is acclaimed by critics (Coup de coeur by Renaud Capuçon on RTL, 5 étoiles Classica, contemporary record of the week on France Musique etc.).